Nagendran Tharmalingam, MLT, MS, PhD, MBA

 Personal profile

-I began my career in 2003 as a Medical Lab Technician and finished my graduate studies focusing on Microbiology.
-My research encompasses various therapeutic approaches, including the development of novel antibacterials, repurposing FDA-approved molecules, and the synthesis of hybrid molecules targeting pathogenic bacterial agents.
-Primarily, my work revolves around infectious diseases and the pursuit of innovative therapeutics against bacterial pathogens.
+Dr. NT began his career in 2003 as a Medical Laboratory Technician and completed his graduate studies with a focus on Microbiology.
+His research encompasses diverse therapeutic approaches, including the development of novel antibacterials, repurposing of FDA-approved molecules, and synthesis of hybrid compounds targeting pathogenic bacterial agents.
+His primary research interest lies in infectious diseases and the development of innovative therapeutics against bacterial pathogens.

-To date, my research efforts have resulted in 39 peer-reviewed publications, including articles in reputable journals such as ACS Nano, Carbohydrate Polymers, mBio, Future Medicinal Chemistry, Frontiers in Microbiology, Antimicrobial Agents and Chemotherapy, and Scientific Reports.
+His research has resulted in 39 peer-reviewed publications, including articles in high-impact journals such as ACS Nano, Carbohydrate Polymers, mBio, Future Medicinal Chemistry, Frontiers in Microbiology, Antimicrobial Agents and Chemotherapy, and Scientific Reports.

 Research interests

 1. Drug repurposing.
-I discovered that niclosamide, an antihelminthic compound, could inhibit Helicobacter pylori (PMC5829259) in acidic pH and we patented it (US11419834B2).
-Although H. pylori previously developed resistance against standard antibiotics such as clarithromycin and metronidazole, niclosamide-resistance was not found after continuous exposure.
+Dr. NT discovered that niclosamide, an antihelminthic compound, could inhibit Helicobacter pylori (PMC5829259) and patented it (US11419834B2).
+Although H. pylori previously developed resistance against standard antibiotics such as clarithromycin and metronidazole, niclosamide resistance was not found after continuous exposure.

-2. Antibacterial activity of natural compounds against Helicobacter pylori: I investigated the utility of some of those bioactive compounds against the H. pylori bacterium.
-Specifically, I have used the active biomolecule piperine from black pepper (PMID: 27158376; PMC4290101) and studied its effectiveness at inhibiting H. pylori.
-My study revealed for the first time that piperine acts as an effective H. pylori inhibitor, thereby counteracting processes that lead to gastric cancer from that pathogen.
+2. Antibacterial activity of natural compounds against Helicobacter pylori: Dr. NT investigated the utility of some of those bioactive compounds against the H. pylori bacterium, such as piperine from black pepper (PMID: 27158376; PMC4290101), and studied their effectiveness at inhibiting H. pylori.
+This study revealed for the first time that piperine acts as an effective H. pylori inhibitor, thereby counteracting processes that lead to gastric cancer from that pathogen.

 3. Antimicrobial compounds that inhibit ESKAPE pathogens.
-My research always seeks novel therapeutic compounds against ESKAPE pathogens, and we found several molecules that can potentially be repurposed as antimicrobial agents.
+Dr. NT seeks novel therapeutic compounds against ESKAPE pathogens, and we found several molecules that can potentially be repurposed as antimicrobial agents.

 Teaching